 You will love how simple and delicious this Baked Salmon Recipe is!
 The perfect weeknight dinner recipe, ready in 30 minutes or less, makes it ideal!
 A no-fuss, no-muss recipe, as the tin foil makes clean up super easy.
 Make this family-favourite recipe tonight for dinner!

-If you’re looking for delicious side dishes to go with this baked salmon, try it with some green beans, broccoli, roasted asparagus and/or rice.
+If you’re looking for delicious side dishes to go with this baked salmon, try it with some green beans, broccoli, mashed potatoes, roasted asparagus and/or rice.

 This easy baked salmon recipe is quick to make and a tasty dinner choice.
 When you use garlic butter and lemon to create the sauce, it gives this salmon even depth of flavor.